bugInLine2/slides-com-downloader/README.md

-# Store slides from slides.com as Pdf
+# Store slides from slides.com as pdf

 ## Description
-This script can download presentation slides from slides.com into Pdf files, even with the slides on one sub level.
-I know it is possible to create transmissions and slides on more sub levels, but this script can only take care of one sub level exactly.<br />
+<p>This script can download presentation slides from slides.com into a pdf file.</p>
+<p>It can handle slides on the main level and on one sub level.
+I know it is possible to create transmissions and slides on more than one sub level, but this script can only handle one.</p>

-Each slide will be saved as a PNG image file first into the `slides/png/` folder.
-Every slide will be put on a page in a new Pdf file, which will be saved into the `slides/` folder.<br />
+## How it works
-The folders will be created if it doesn't exist.
+1. All folders will be created if they don't exist.
 After each start the directories will be cleared.
+2. The number of (main) slides and the number of sub slides will be determined.
+3. Then every slide will be screenshoted and saved as a png file into the `slides/png/` folder.
+3. Each screenshot will be put on a single page into a newly created pdf document, which will be saved into the `slides/` folder.

-## Usage
+## How to use
 ### Install the dependencies
 ```sh
 $ npm i